canonical/hotsos/doc/source/contrib/language_ref/property_ref/main_properties.rst

     raises.message
     raises.format_dict

-requires
+Requires
 --------

 Defines a set of one or more :ref:`requirements <requirement types>` to be executed with a pass/fail result.

-If the result is based on the outcome of more than one requirement they must be grouped a :ref:`LogicalCollection` (see **REQ_GROUP** below).
+If the result is based on the outcome of more than one requirement they must be grouped as a :ref:`LogicalCollection` (see **REQ_GROUP** below).
 The final result is either True/False for *passes*.

 NOTE: this property is implemented as a :ref:`mapped property <mappedproperties>` so the root *requires* name is optional.